 NYU Lutheran Dental Medicine AEGD Program

-For a full description of the AEGD joint program, visit NYU Lutheran's website.
+For a full description of the AEGD joint program, visit NYU Langone Health website.

 We accept 10 residents each year: four at UCSF and two each in Eureka, Pittsburg and East Palo Alto.